Dynamic Longest Common Substring in Polylogarithmic Time: Partially Dynamic LCS

-\begin{proof} Consider an instance of HIA on two trees $\T_1$ and $\T_2$ of total size $m$ containing at most $\ell$ leaves, and let $b$ be a parameter to be chosen later.
-We will show how to construct a structure of size $\cO(b^{2}m)$ that allows us to reduce in constant time a query concerning two nodes $u \in \T_1$ and $v \in \T_2$ to two queries to smaller instances of HIA.
+\lemhia* \begin{proof} Consider an instance of HIA on two trees $\T_1$ and $\T_2$ of total size $m$ containing at most $\ell$ leaves, and let $b$ be a parameter to be chosen later.
+We will show how to construct a structure of size $\cO(b^{2}m)$ that allows us to reduce in constant time a query concerning two nodes $u \in \T_1$ and $v \in \T_2$ to two queries to instances of HIA on smaller trees.
 In each of the smaller instances the number of leaves will shrink by a factor of $b$, and the total size of all smaller instances will be $\cO(m)$.
 Let $b=n^{\delta}$, where $n$ is the total size of the original trees.
-We recursively repeat the construction always choosing $b$ according to the formula.
+We recursively repeat the construction, always choosing $b$ according to the formula.
 Because the depth of the recursion is at most $\log_{b}n=\cO(1)$, this results in a structure of total size $\cO(n^{1+\eps})$ for $\eps=2\delta$ and allows us to answer any query in a constant number of steps, each taking constant time.

 We select $b$ evenly-spaced (in the order of in-order traversal) leaves of $\T_{1}$ and $\T_{2}$ and call them marked.
 Consider a query concerning a pair of nodes $u\in\T_{1}$ and $v\in \T_{2}$.
-Let $u'',v''$ be the nearest ancestors of $u$ and $v$, respectively, that contain at least one marked leaf in their subtrees. $u''$ and $v''$ can be preprocessed in $\cO(m)$ space and accessed in constant time.
-We have three possibilities concerning the sought ancestors $u',v'$: \begin{enumerate} \item $u'$ is an ancestor of $u''$ and $v'$ is an ancestor of $v''$ (not necessarily proper), \item $u'$ is a descendant of $u''$, \item $v'$ is a descendant of $v''$. \end{enumerate}
+Let $u'',v''$ be the nearest ancestors of $u$ and $v$, respectively, that contain at least one marked leaf in their subtrees. $u''$ and $v''$ can be retrieved in constant time after an $\cO(m)$-time preprocessing.
+We have three possibilities concerning the sought ancestors $u'$ and $v'$: \begin{enumerate} \item $u'$ is an ancestor of $u''$ and $v'$ is an ancestor of $v''$ (not necessarily strict), \item $u'$ is a descendant of $u''$, \item $v'$ is a descendant of $v''$. \end{enumerate}

-To check the first possibility, we preprocess every pair of marked leaves $x,y$.
-Both $u''$ and $v''$ store pointers to some marked leaves in their subtrees, so it is enough to consider a query concerning two ancestors of marked leaves $x,y$.
-This can be solved similarly as preprocessing two heavy paths for HIA queries in $\cO(\log^{2}n)$ time~\cite{DBLP:conf/cccg/GagieGN13}, except that now we can afford to preprocess the predecessor for every possible depth on both paths in $\cO(m)$ space, which decreases the query time to constant.
-The overall space is $\cO(b^{2}m)$.
+Before showing how to treat the first case, let us state the following claim, which was (implicitly) shown in the work that introduced the HIA problem~\cite{DBLP:conf/cccg/GagieGN13}.